Skip to main content

 The school is run by Mukwashi Trust School Ltd — a non-profit making company which is limited by guarantee and registered in Zambia (120190009921).

-The company’s fifteen members provide the school’s governance, direction and strategy.
+The company’s eighteen members provide the school’s governance, direction and strategy.
 They are:

-In Zambia: Ellen Aaku, Magrietha Botha, Belly Dubeka, Vivienne Hampela, Leslie Jeffery, Joy Lewanika, Maybin Musonda & Margeret Shamufundo.
+In Zambia: Ellen Aaku, Magrietha Botha, Belly Dubeka, Vivienne Hampela, Leslie Jeffery, Joy Lewanika, Maybin Musonda & Margeret Shamufundo In South Africa: Terrence Chimanya.
+In Angola: Mwangala Lubinda.
 In Canada: Aquil-li Ruiz Comellas, Laura Manni & Paul Nonni.
+In Austria: Killian Kroll.
 In the UK: Fiona Jelley, Timothy Pain, Iram Siraj & Steven Wilber.

 Each year, the members elect a small team of unpaid directors to provide the school’s managers with support and scrutiny.
-The 2024 directors are Magrietha Botha, Vivienne Hampala, Leslie Jeffery, Joy Lewanika & Maybin Musonda in Zambia; Laura Manni in Canada; and Fiona Jelley, Timothy Pain & Steven Wilber in the UK.
+The 2024 directors are Magrietha Botha, Vivienne Hampala, Leslie Jeffery, Joy Lewanika & Maybin Musonda in Zambia; and Laura Manni, Fiona Jelley, Timothy Pain & Steven Wilber not in Zambia.

 Meet our staff…

 Ms Sakuwaha is the Head Teacher and Mr Shamufundo the Deputy Head.
-They lead and manage the school, and are supported by twenty one full-time staff, one part-time staff and several volunteers.
+They lead and manage the school, and are supported by twenty three full-time staff and several volunteers.

 Academically, the school is advised by one of the company members, Prof Iram Siraj OBE, Senior Research Fellow at Jesus College and Professor of Child Development & Education at Oxford University.